School of Labor and Employment Relations Climate Jobs Institute

-Nationwide, residential and commercial buildings are responsible for over 30% of US greenhouse gas emissions.
-These emissions come from the electricity they consume and the fossil fuels they burn on site.
-Illinois is making progress towards 100% carbon-free electric power through renewable energy development and existing nuclear power plants.
-But what about the natural gas and other fossil fuels that heat our buildings, cook our food, and warm our water?
+Buildings are responsible for over 30% of US greenhouse gas emissions.
+These building emissions come from the electricity they consume and the fossil fuels they burn on site.
+The state is making progress towards 100% carbon-free electric power, through a combination of renewable development and existing nuclear power plants.
+But what about the natural gas and other fossil fuels that heat our buildings and power our stoves and water heaters?
+On-site building emissions made up 15% of Illinois’ overall greenhouse gas emissions in 2021.
 How can we reduce these greenhouse gas emissions?
-On-site building emissions made up 15% of Illinois’ overall greenhouse emissions in 2021.

-Illinois cannot meet its climate action goals without addressing these building emissions.
-Building electrification — replacing fossil fuel-powered systems with electric alternatives like heat pumps — can dramatically cut emissions if powered by a clean electric grid.
+Illinois cannot meet its climate action goals without addressing the building sector.
+Building electrification — replacing gas-powered systems with electric alternatives like heat pumps — can dramatically cut emissions if powered by a clean electric grid.
 Larger-scale solutions like thermal energy networks will also be part of the mix.

-Cities like Chicago and Evanston are considering mandates for new construction and long-term electrification timelines.
-The state of Illinois is considering policies that would reduce building emissions to zero by 2050.
+The State of Illinois and cities like Chicago and Evanston are considering mandates for new construction and long-term electrification timelines.
 Many communities and workers have valid concerns about the speed, scale, and equity of this transition.

 That’s where we come in.